tarwn/lessthandot-hugo/blogs/content/posts/2012-05-25-output-clause-and-identity-scope_identity.md

 ---
 Axel posted a post titled [Catching the OUTPUT of your DML statements][1] earlier today.
 I posted something about the OUPUT clause myself as part of my SQL Advent 2011 series here: [SQL Advent 2011 Day 11: DML statements with the OUTPUT clause][2]

-Reading Axel&#8217;s post where he describes how he can use this instead of a trigger got me thinking about how @@identity and scope\_identity() would behave.
+Reading Axel's post where he describes how he can use this instead of a trigger got me thinking about how @@identity and scope\_identity() would behave.
 You all know that when you have an insert trigger that inserts into a table with an identity column that @@identity will give you the value of the table that the trigger inserted into, scope\_identity() will give you the id of the table that the trigger fired from.

-Let&#8217;s see what happens with the OUTPUT clause.
+Let's see what happens with the OUTPUT clause.
 First create these two simple tables

 sql
 CREATE TABLE TestOutput (id int identity not null,SomeCol date)